Andy Lloyd's Dark Star Blog

 Astronomers have been hunting for Planet X for over 100 years, and the idea of such a body has been in and out of fashion in scientific circles in equal measure during that time.
 Right now, many astronomers are quite open to the idea because of an array of anomalies in the outer solar system which beg for another planet or two in order to square the circle (1).
 Furthermore, theoretical objections to the existence of a massive Planet X body stemming from the standard core-accretion model for planet formation have been taken apart by the sheer wondrous diversity of exoplanets observed in other star systems.

-reflect the pattern of planets familiar to us from our own solar system,
+elsewhere don't reflect the pattern of planets familiar to us from our

-let alone the diversity of wildly eccentric orbital paths of many
+own solar system, let alone the diversity of wildly eccentric orbital

-exoplanets.
-I guess it's a bit like kids growing up who assume
+paths of many exoplanets.
+I guess it's a bit like kids growing up

-that their parents are normal, until they start to meet the regular
+who assume that their parents are normal, until they start to meet the

-folks in the real world.
-Our family is far from normal, it seems!
+regular folks in the real world.
+Our family is far from normal, it

-Weird is the new normal as far as planetary science is concerned.
+seems!
+Weird is the new normal as far as planetary science is

 "Perhaps the biggest question is why